stevdza-san/DiaryApp/README.md

 | composeVersion | 1.4.0 |
 | kotlinVersion  | 1.8.0 |

-You can clone the repository or download or download the Zip file [here](https://github.com/stevdza-san/DiaryApp)
+You can clone the repository or download the Zip file [here](https://github.com/stevdza-san/DiaryApp)

+To build and run the app, you will need the latest version of Android Studio Flamingo (or [newer](https://developer.android.com/studio/)) installed on your system.
 # :hammer_and_wrench: Architecture :hammer_and_wrench:
 ### Modules